Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/mfe/widget-configuration.md

 # Add a Configuration MFE in App Builder

-Entando MFEs can be customized through an App Builder feature that uses a specialized micro frontend.
+Villanova MFEs can be customized through an App Builder feature that uses a specialized micro frontend.
 This tutorial splits the process into 4 steps:

 1. Modify an existing MFE (the target MFE) to take a configuration option
 2. Create a new MFE (the config MFE) to provide a user interface for the configuration option